erikoindra/custom-odoo17/README.md

 The `/xmlrpc/2/object` endpoint used to interact with the database.
 In this case, the payload parameters depends on the method that will be called.
 More explanations on https://www.cybrosys.com/odoo/odoo-books/odoo-17-development/rpc/.

+4. Body

+The body to sent the request shall be written in raw xml format, for the formatting references on https://www.w3schools.com/xml/xml_syntax.asp.

 **Endpoints**
 -